billdonner/oldbilldonner.github.io/README.md

 Bill's  Stuff
 ===============
-I write Swift code and play rock and roll for fun and sometimes profit a few miles from NYC.

-In 2017 I'm working on Swift App Servers.
+I write Swift code and play rock and roll a few miles from NYC.
+These days I'm working on Swift App Servers.

-Contact me at billdonner@gmail.com for code or to book the PlanB band.
+Contact me at billdonner@gmail.com for code or to book the PlanB band in Westchester county.

 ### 2017 projects